Thinker: Learning to Plan and Act: Ablation Analysis

-\paragraph{Predicted Values and Policies} We evaluate the effects of omitting the non-stationary network within the dual network, thereby eliminating the prediction of values and policies.
-This removal also leads to the exclusion of planning rewards and auxiliary statistics, both of which are computed based on predicted values.
-The result is displayed in Figure \ref{fig:ab_4}.
+We evaluate the effects of removing the base policy and its value.
+This leads to the tree representation being mostly empty as a number of statistics, such as the hints, are computed based on the node's value.
+Nonetheless, the agent still receives the model's hidden state as input.
+The result of this removal is shown in Figure \ref{fig:ab_vp}.

-The result shows that the agent fails to learn in such a scenario, indicating that predicted values and policies are indispensable components for learning.
+The result shows that the agent fails to learn in such a scenario, indicating that the base policy is a critical component for learning to plan.
 We offer two potential explanations for this observation.
 Firstly, predicted values provide an agent with the ability to evaluate a leaf node more easily.
 This node evaluation allows an agent to evaluate a rollout without simulating the rollout till the end of the episode, thus allowing more shallow search.
 Even though the predicted value could theoretically be computed based on the hidden state of the node, which is provided to the agent, it is likely that this prediction is too difficult for the agent to learn by itself.
-Secondly, predicted policies and values allow the agent to continuously improve upon the existing policy.
-The learned policy of the model acts as a `distilled' policy without planning, and the search corresponds to a learned policy improvement operator applied to this distilled policy.
-With predicted policies and values as inputs, the agent can learn to apply various search algorithms, such as MCTS \cite{coulom2007efficient} and $n$-step exhaustive search, as this policy improvement operator.
+Secondly, providing the base policy allows the agent to continuously improve upon the current policy.
+The base policy acts as a `distilled' policy without planning, and the search corresponds to a learned policy improvement operator applied to this distilled policy.
+With the base policy and its value as inputs, the agent can learn different search algorithms as this policy improvement operator, completing the cycle of generalized policy iteration.

-\paragraph{Model's Feature Loss} Lastly, we evaluate the impact of excluding the model's feature loss when training the model, thereby yielding a model akin to MuZero albeit with a distinct architecture.
-The results are demonstrated in Figure \ref{fig:ab_4}.
-We observe that the agent fails to learn in the absence of feature loss.
-This is likely attributable to the slow rate of model learning when feature loss is not included.
-When relying solely on output statistics as supervised learning signals for the model, a large amount of training samples is necessary.
-This is evidenced by the 20 billion frames utilized by MuZero.
-Given that we train our models on only 50 million frames, the model without feature loss learns slowly, resulting in the agent's inability to use this slow-learning model effectively.
+In addition, we consider the scenario where all imaginary actions are replaced with random actions, and we do not train the RL agent on these imaginary actions.
+The results are shown in Figure \ref{fig:ab_vp}.
+This is intended to evaluate the benefits of learning imaginary actions.
+We find that performance significantly deteriorates, suggesting that the imaginary actions play a pivotal role in guiding real actions, consistent with the behavioural analysis in Appendix \ref{app:beh}.